Mozambique Transformation 1992-2000.

 (L.R.
 Swarns, The New York Times, December 3, 1999, A3

-Source: the GAPWM Scientific Advisory Board, The New York Times, Wikipedia
+Sources: the GAPWM Scientific Advisory Board, The New York Times, The UK Independent, Wikipedia